 Every year, many more people apply to be resettled under Australia's Humanitarian Programme than Australia can accept.
 The limited number of places available and the high demand for these places means that not everyone can be accepted.

-Visa processing arrangements
+Visa processing streams

 Australian citizens or permanent residents over the age of 18, eligible New Zealand citizens and organisations operating in Australia are able to propose persons for resettlement under the

-Special Humanitarian Programme.
+Special Humanitarian Programme (SHP).

 People who have already applied for a